FraunhoferISST/DataspaceConnector/docs/pages/communication/v6/subscription.md

 #### Non-IDS Notification

-Depending on how the subscription has reached the Dataspace Connector, the object is marked by the flag `idsProtocol`.
-IDS subscribers are notified via `ResourceUpdateMessage`, non-IDS subscribers receive an http POST request with the following properties:
+Non-IDS subscribers will receive an http POST request with the following properties.
+If the `pushData` boolean is set to `true`, the notification request will contain the data.
+If not, this will remain empty.
+Header arguments help to process which event happened to which target.
 * method = POST
 * headers = {`ids-event=UPDATED`, `ids-target=https://...`}
 * body = `data` (mediaType = "application/octet-stream")

-If the `pushData` boolean was set to `true`, the notification request will contain the data.
-If not, this will stay empty.